immcantation/immcantation/CONTRIBUTING.md

 ### Branches ###

-+   The `default` branch acts as the main development branch.
-Try to avoid putting non-working code in the `default` branch.
-+   Used named branches for adding large features or for work that will distrupt the stability of the `default` branch for more than a day or two.
++   The `master` branch contains the last stable release.
++   Development happens in forked repositories and is incorporated into Immcantation repositories through pull requests to the `dev` branch.
++   When changes in `dev` are ready for release, they are merged into `master`.
-+   If necessary, open a maintenance branch to update an old, backwards incompatible version major version.
++   If necessary, open a maintenance branch to update an old, backwards incompatible major version.
 For example, `v0.3_maintenance` to update code in v0.3 when default has moved on to v0.4.

 **How to Contribute Code to Immcantation Repositories**